tarantool/tarantool/doc/sphinx/book/box/box_index.rst

 -------------------------------------------------------------------------------

 The ``box.index`` package provides read-only access for index definitions and index keys.
-Indexes are contained in ``box.space.space-name.index`` array within each space object.
+Indexes are contained in :samp:`box.space.{space-name}.index` array within each space object.
 They provide an API for ordered iteration over tuples.
 This API is a direct binding to corresponding methods of index objects of type ``box.index`` in the storage engine.